 Online timekeeping is provided for recording work time by employees who are not specifically exempt from doing so.
 Student Employees should not report to work or record their time more than seven minutes before the beginning of their shift.
-In addition, employees should not work or record their out time more than seven minutes after the end of their shift unless authorization to work
+In addition, employees should not work or record their out time more than seven minutes after the end of their shift unless authorization to work overtime has been given by their supervisor.
+Student Employees must also clock/record out when they start their meal period and clock/record in when they return to work.
 A grace period is provided during which an employee can report to work late up to seven minutes without being "docked" and still receive a full shift's pay.
 Despite this grace period, regular punctuality is expected of all student employees.
 Even though student employees will receive a full shift's pay for being no more than seven minutes late, they will be considered tardy by their supervisor.
 Persistent tardiness may result in termination of employment.